oracle/pgql-lang/pre-pages/pgql-2.1-spec.md

 `OPTIONAL MATCH` is similar to a left outer join in SQL.
 It tries to match a pattern in the graph but if there are no matches then it will not exclude the main result.
 Instead, any newly declared vertices and edges in the optional match pattern will be unbound and accessing their properties result in `null` values.
-Similarly, any function or predicate that takes a vertex or edge as input (VERTEX_ID, IS SOURCE OF, ELEMENT_NUMBER, etc.) returns `null` when an input is unbound.
+Similarly, any function or predicate that takes a vertex or edge as input (`VERTEX_ID`, `IS SOURCE OF`, `ELEMENT_NUMBER`, etc.) returns `null` when an input is unbound.

 The syntax is: